jonescompneurolab/oscar-install/README.md

 - The Jupyter Lab interface should then open in the browser inside your Desktop session after a few seconds.
 Get sciencing!
 - If you need to stop the server, you can go to the Terminal Emulator window, then press "Control + c" twice.

 If the latency (lag) of the Desktop app is too much for you, then you may get better results by changing the "Compression" and "Image Quality" sliders for the Desktop app, depending on your connection speed.
-If it is still too slow for your preference, then try using the the "Using a Batch Job" or "In an Interactive Session" sections of [Oscar's Jupyter docs here](https://docs.ccv.brown.edu/oscar/jupyter-notebooks/jupyter-notebooks-on-oscar-1).
+If it is still too slow for your preference, then try using the "Using a Batch Job" or "In an Interactive Session" sections of [Oscar's Jupyter docs here](https://docs.ccv.brown.edu/oscar/jupyter-notebooks/jupyter-notebooks-on-oscar-1).
 However, you will have to modify the instructions with the appropriate lines from the `oscar-install/activate-<environment>.sh` file that you use above.
 Ask Austin for help if you want to set this up, it's not intuitive.

 Unfortunately, the "Basic Jupyter Notebook with Anaconda" and "Jupyter Notebook for Python Environemnts" apps from [Oscar OpenOnDemand](https://ood.ccv.brown.edu/pun/sys/dashboard/) do *not* appear to work with our environments.
 This is currently being investigated.